-Professional Networking Services sites, such as LinkedIn, can be instrumental with your job search.
-Goes without saying, updating and maintaining your resume current is important.
-Be sure to list your accomplishments, not just your responsibilities within your roles.
+Professional networking services sites, such as LinkedIn, can be instrumental with your job search.
+As you update your resume, be sure to list your accomplishments, not just your responsibilities within your roles.
 You can quickly upload your resume to create your professional profiles on these sites.
-As you edit and refine your profile, be sure to turn off "profile updates" until you feel your profile is ready to be shared, otherwise your whole network will see each day that you are making changes--and if you are currently employed, that's probably not a good idea.
+As you edit and refine your profile, be sure to turn off "profile updates" until you feel your profile is ready to be shared, otherwise your whole network will see each day that you are making changes – and if you are currently employed, that's probably not a good idea.
 The more sophisticated networking sites have job posting as well and provide job matches for you, typically at a cost.
-I'm very impressed on how targeted and suitable these matches are most often.
+Often the matches are targeted and suitable most of the time.
 In addition to this service, you will be presented with other similar job profiles.

-Company Career sites are another great tool to take advantage of during your job search.
+Company career sites are another great tool to take advantage of during your job search.
 Though at times these sites require a lot of upfront effort, they are worth it.
 Be selective on the companies you'd like to work for, find out if they have an in-house creative services group and whether they meet any other company requirements you'd prefer.
 Upload your resume to their career site tool, most of which may require reformatting into specific text boxes.
 Take the time to set your search criteria, update settings and preferences.
 You will receive more targeted job profile matches.
 This is a great way to let the tool do all the work for you.
 If an opening comes up within the in-house creative services group, you will receive a notification.
 It's not uncommon to receive matches in other departments like marketing, corporate communications and other shared services groups.